 5. Better Interest Rates – Interest rates are still near historical lows.
-While the average rate on a 30-year fixed mortgage has been rising throughout 2018, it is still under 5%.
-As of this writing, interest rates are slowly sinking as we enter the holiday season, after peaking at 4.86% in October.
+The average rate on a 30-year fixed mortgage dropped throughout the first three quarters of 2019, with September seeing the lowest monthly average in over three years.
+While it has risen since then, it is still under 4%.
+As of this writing, interest rates are fairly stable around 3.70%, compared to 4.75% last December.
 Online calculators are available to show you how much you can save over the life of a mortgage with even a slight decrease in interest rates.
 You may be surprised at the savings.
 Remember that your credit score will impact your mortgage rate, keep you from qualifying for one.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 6. Motivated Agents – Lower activity in the housing market means that real estate agents are dealing with fewer clients.
 They have more time to devote to your situation, and, with fewer sales commissions available, they may be just a bit more motivated to bring your purchase to completion.